UIC-CS484/assignment-1---team-project-proposal-team6/readme.md

 3. Add the text describing our final project design and plans as well as most all of the rest of the requiremtnes.
 This included displaying relational db tables, font increast/decrease input box an more.

 4. Complete assignment requirements by adding media queries which will react to smaller screen sized devices.
-Additionally, update the readmen with proper information reguarding the assignment.
+Additionally, update the readme with proper information reguarding the assignment.

 **Tools and resources:**